History of North Carolina: The Native Peoples of North Carolina

 Two other tribes must be noted here.
-Between 1655 and 1680, a tribe known as the Westo appeared in the region.
-It is now believed that they were the remainder of the Erie and Neutral Iroquoian nations who had been pushed out of Ohio during the Beaver Wars.
-They appeared in West Virginia, driving the Tutelo east to live near the Saponi, then punched straight south, through the Chalaques, settled somewhere around the Yadkin River and began preying on the smaller Siouan tribes of the region.
+Between 1655 and 1680, a tribe known as the Westo arrived in the region.
+It is now believed that they were the remainder of the Erie and Neutral confederacies who had been pushed out of Ohio during the Beaver Wars.
+They arrived in West Virginia, driving the Tutelo east to live near the Saponi, then punched straight south, through the Chalaques, settled somewhere around the Yadkin River and began preying on the smaller tribes of the region.
 After they were defeated by a coalition led by the "Sawannos," much of the land in North Carolina was reclaimed by its former owners.
-However, Muskogean people from further south filed north into the southern reaches of this area and reformatted themselves to create the Yamasee Nation.
+However, other tribes from further south filed north into the southern reaches of this area and reformatted themselves to create the Yamasee Nation.

 In further reference to the Chalaques, after the Westo punched straight through them, they seem to have split along the line of the Tennessee River to create the Cherokee to the south and the Yuchi to the north.
 Then, following the Yamasee War (1715–1717), the Yuchi were forced across Appalachia and split again, into the Coyaha and the Chisca.
-The French, seeing an opportunity for new allies, ingratiated themselves with the Chisca and had them relocated to the heart of the Illinois Colony to live among the Algonquian Ilinoweg.
+The French, seeing an opportunity for new allies, ingratiated themselves with the Chisca and had them relocated to the heart of the Illinois Colony to live among the Ilinoweg.
 Later, as French influence along the Ohio River waned, the tribe seems to have split away again, taking many Ilinoweg tribes with them, and moved back to Kentucky, where they became the Kispoko.
 The Kispoko later became the fourth tribe of Shawnee.

-Meanwhile, the Coyaha reforged their alliance with the Cherokee and brought in many of the smaller Muskogean tribes of Alabama (often referred to as the Mobilians), to form the Creek Confederacy.
-The Creeks would go on to conquer the Yamasee and the remaining Muskogean peoples of the east coast, as well as the Carib Calusa nation of southern Florida.
+Meanwhile, the Coyaha reforged their alliance with the Cherokee and brought in many of the smaller tribes in Alabama, to form the Creek Confederacy.
+The Creeks would go on to conquer the Yamasee of the east coast, as well as the Calusa nation of southern Florida.
 They then spread out, splitting into the Upper, Middle & Lower Creeks—best known today as the Muscogee, Cherokee, and Seminole Nations.

 Although broken and abandoned by the English colonists they were formerly allied to, the Yamasee people survived as backwater nomads throughout a vast territory between South Carolina and Florida.
 Many Yamasee tribes have since reformed in modern times.

 Later, the Meherrin migrated south from Virginia and settled on a reservation in northeast North Carolina.
-Due to early maps, the Iroquoian Nottoway may have also existed more on the Virginia-North Carolina border before migrating a little more northwest.
+Due to early maps, the Nottoway may have also existed more on the Virginia-North Carolina border before migrating a little more northwest.
 They are noted as the Mangoag on a map by John Smith from 1606.
 Following the Meherrin were a small group of Tuscaroras, who remained in the region after the Tuscarora War, and sent most of their people north to live among the Iroquois.